 Docker Compose for Local Development Environments

-- Easy service isolation
+- Configure each service in isolation

 # docker-compose.yml